10 Best Password Managers for Chrome in 2024: Top Deals

 • Zoho Vault: Zoho Vault is a decent password manager for business users.
 It has good security features, and it makes it easy for businesses to manage and share passwords and data between employees.
 And that’s the problem — most of Zoho Vault’s features are team-oriented and are pretty bad for personal use.
 Since I tested these password managers for individual/family use, I just couldn’t include this one on my list.

 • Enpass.
 Enpass is a decent password manager that does basic password management well.
-However, Enpass offers only local data storage, and users who want to store and sync passwords in the cloud need to subscribe to a third-party cloud service.
+However, Enpass only offers local data storage, and users who want to store and sync passwords in the cloud need to subscribe to a third-party cloud service.
 Enpass is also missing standard 2FA, and its password sharing function is too complicated.

 • LogMeOnce.
 While LogMeOnce offers a strong security framework with 256-bit AES/SHA-512 encryption and a variety of 2FA options, it stumbles in critical areas.
 The mobile app lacks a user-friendly interface, and although it offers dark web monitoring, it’s not included in the base price but rather as a paid add-on.
 These shortcomings kept it from making my top 10 list.